 The Compensation Committee meets outside the presence of all of our executive officers, including the named executive officers ("Named Executive Officers"), in order to consider appropriate compensation for our Chief Executive Officer.
 For all other Named Executive Officers, the Compensation Committee meets outside the presence of all executive officers except our Chief Executive Officer.
-The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the Chief Executive Officer, the Chief People Officer, and Reward Solutions at Aon (a/k/a Radford"), the Compensation Committee's independent compensation consultant.
+The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the Chief Executive Officer, the Chief People Officer or General Counsel & Chief Compliance Officer, and Reward Solutions at AON Plc ("AON"), the Compensation Committee's independent compensation consultant.
 From time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.